What does Handicap Mean in Golf? (Explained for Beginners)

 How to Improve Your Handicap

-Improving your handicap is fairly easy as you only need to post better scores on courses with higher course ratings.
+Improving your golf handicap is fairly easy, as you only need to post better scores on courses with higher course ratings.

 So how do you improve your scores?
 You work on your golf game from the green to the tee.
-Take time to work on each golf club, starting with your putter.
+Take time to work on each golf club, starting with the best putter for beginners.

 When you actually play golf, find courses with a moderate course rating and slope rating to challenge yourself to be better in all parts of your game.